Complete London Guide 2026: Must-Sees, Itineraries, and Expert Tips

 • London Bridge / Southwark – Excellent location near the river, with incredible gastronomic options like Borough Market.

-View of a stroll through Soho.
+View of a stroll through Soho, a modern London neighborhood.

-View of a stroll through Soho.
+View of a stroll through Soho, a modern London neighborhood.

 What to Eat in London